 ENTRY LEVEL REQUIREMENTS FOR THE Master OF aton MANAGement

-It will be for the Accredited Training Organisation, in consultation with the Competent Authority, to determine minimum entry requirements for senior AtoN manager training.
-The following list provides guidance on criteria for selection of participants who must have a demonstrable competence in English (or other official course language); be expected to be employed as a senior AtoN manager for at least two years after successful completion of the course and at least one of the following proven competencies or qualifications:
+It will be for the Accredited Training Organisation, in consultation with the Competent Authority, to determine minimum entry requirements for Senior AtoN Manager training.
+The following list provides guidance on criteria for selection of participants who must have a demonstrable competence in English (or other official course language); be expected to be employed as a Senior AtoN Manager for at least two years after successful completion of the course and at least one of the following proven competencies or qualifications:

-L1 Alumni with at least 2 years subsequent experience as an AtoN manager.
+L1 Alumni with at least 2 years subsequent experience as an AtoN Manager.

 or,

-at least 5 years’ experience as an un-certificated AtoN manager in an internationally recognised AtoN service provider.
+at least 5 years’ experience as an un-certificated AtoN Manager in an internationally recognised AtoN service provider.

 or,